The Unfettered Shogun: Climax

-At the end of about eight hundred episodes, Yoshimune confronts the corrupt official or officials in their safehaven.
+At the end of about eight hundred episodes, Yoshimune confronts the corrupt official or officials in their safe haven.
 The official calls his men, but Yoshimune stands firm to reveal and criticize his crimes without hesitation.
 At first, the official behaves rudely and insultingly as he believes Yoshimune is just a man of low social status, but then after looking closely at Yoshimune's face has a flashback leading him to recognize Yoshimune as Shogun and kneel down in obeisance.
 However, on hearing Yoshimune's demand that he commit harakiri, he declares Yoshimune to be an impostor and orders his men to kill him.
 Always outnumbered, Yoshimune ends up easily defeating his attackers with the help of his male and female oniwaban.
 Using the unsharpened back side of his sword so as to injure without killing the corrupt official, he orders his oniwaban to execute him with the words, sei bai (Punish him!).
-In the premiere episode "The Star of Edo", Yoshimune confronts the main villain as himself inside Castle Edo and the villain recognizes him as the hatamoto; after attempting to flee, being disarmed by Yoshimune and surrounded by Yoshimune's ninja and the palace guards, he is allowed to kill himself.
+In the premiere episode "The Star of Edo", Yoshimune confronts the main villain as himself inside Castle Edo and the villain recognizes him as the hatamoto; after attempting to flee, being disarmed by Yoshimune and being surrounded by Yoshimune's ninja and the palace guards, he is allowed to kill himself.